 Additional Plastics Recycled - Plastic containers labeled #1 through #7 can be recycled.
 Most plastic products are labeled on the bottom with a recycling symbol consisting of arrows that cycle clockwise to form a rounded triangle, and enclosing the number 1, 2, 3, 4, 5, 6, or 7.
 Any rigid food container or other consumer product container labeled in this fashion can be included for recycling.
 Examples of plastic containers that can now be recycled include salad dressing bottles, peanut butter and jam jars, juice bottles, squeezable bottles (ketchup and mustard), clam shell food containers, microwavable food containers, yogurt containers, margarine tubs, baby milk bottles, shampoo bottles, cooking oil bottles, hand soap bottles, apple sauce cups, cool whip containers, and plastic flower pot containers.
 Plastic items not acceptable include plastic bags, shrink wrap, Styrofoam, toys, motor oil and antifreeze containers.
 As you can see, there is a tremendous amount of material which can be diverted from your solid waste cart to your new 64- gallon recycling cart.
 Recycling a ton of plastic saves the energy equivalent of 1,500 gallons of gasoline!

-Kimble will collect leaves, grass clippings or decomposable natural yard waste, if placed in with your trash or if placed in a separate trash can with a tag purchased from a local authorized vendor.
+Kimble will collect leaves, grass clippings or decomposable natural yard waste, if placed in with your trash or if placed in a separate trash can or bag on your scheduled trash collection day.
 Garbage cannot exceed 60 pounds.

 In the fall, The City of Barberton will pick up loose leaves raked into a row and placed on the street no more than two (2) feet from the curb or edge of the street without obstructing traffic.
 Once the upcoming Fall Leaf Removal Schedule is released, it can be found on our website and will also be published in the Barberton Herald.